oxigraph/oxigraph/lib/README.md

 * [`sparopt`](https://crates.io/crates/sparesults), a SPARQL optimizer.
 * [`oxsdatatypes`](https://crates.io/crates/oxsdatatypes), an implementation of some XML Schema datatypes.

-To build the library, don't forget to clone the submodules using `git clone --recursive https://github.com/oxigraph/oxigraph.git` to clone the repository including submodules or `git submodule update --init` to add submodules to the already cloned repository.
+To build the library locally, don't forget to clone the submodules using `git clone --recursive https://github.com/oxigraph/oxigraph.git` to clone the repository including submodules or `git submodule update --init` to add submodules to the already cloned repository.

 ## License